 An Eagle Scout board of review is always an enjoyable experience for me.
 It’s a chance to review not just how he met the requirements but his entire Scouting experience, sharing memories of their first campouts, service projects or even their Cub Scouting days.
 Conversing with these exceptional young people gives me an insight into what the future of our society may hold.
 It’s comforting to know that we are helping to mold the future, and with the leaders of tomorrow in our midst, we have a unique opportunity.
 These young men have the potential for greatness, and while each will follow a different path, that path will be different from what it would have been had he not been a Scout.

 Baden-Powell saidÂ Try to leave this world a little better than you found it.
-Through Scouting, we are doing just that, by instilling good values in our future citizens and leaving a legacy of leadership.This post A glimpse of our future first appeared on Bobwhite Blather.
+Through Scouting, we are doing just that, by instilling good values in our future citizens and leaving a legacy of leadership.This post first appeared on Bobwhite Blather.